wxt-dev/wxt/docs/guide/resources/upgrading.md

 }
 ```

-If these changes do cause problems, verbatimModuleSyntax and noUncheckedIndexedAccess are the two most likely cuplrits, it's recommended you fix the issues.
+If these changes do cause problems, `verbatimModuleSyntax` and `noUncheckedIndexedAccess` are the two most likely culprits.
+It's recommended you fix the issues and leave the new settings enabled.

 However, if you want to revert the config back and upgrade to the recommended options at a later time, you can add the following to your `wxt.config.ts` file: